-Both Fannie Mae and Freddie Mac issued guidelines in early January for mortgage lenders during the shutdown.
+Both Fannie Mae issued guidelines in early January for mortgage lenders during the shutdown.
 Essentially, both groups (which purchase mortgages from lenders and repackage them into mortgage-backed securities to create greater liquidity in the lending market) said it’s still okay to continue issuing mortgage loans, but lenders (and therefore borrowers) should expect the process to take longer than usual.

 Again, though, there’s a big caveat: both groups noted that their guidelines were meant only for a short-term shutdown.
 If the shutdown becomes a “long-term” affair (though neither group defines what counts as “long-term”), their guidelines may change.